• About

 • These buns can easily be frozen.

-• Enjoy with your favourite burger and a side of chunky oven chips that can be found within the links below.
+• Enjoy with your favourite burger and a side of chunky oven chips or dirty fries!

-• They'll also be good as a side with homemade soup, or as a sandwich with your favourite fillings - the links to our soups are also below.
+• They'll also be good as a side with homemade soup, or as a sandwich with your favourite fillings.

 You might also like to try: